 The Studio Apartment

 As far as I’m aware the room we were staying in was called a studio apartment.
-It was a 2/3 min walk with 6 and 4 year old to the reception, bars and restaurant with slight hills involved.
+It was a 2/3 min walk with 6 and 4 year old to the hotel reception, bars and restaurant with slight hills involved.
 The roads and paths were in an OK condition, but might have been a challenge with a buggy or wheelchair.
-We were staying in Block C 205 and 204 after our flood.
+We were staying in Block C apartment 205 and apartment 204 after our flood.
 There was a small carpark outside our block that guests were able to use.

 The studio apartment was a good size and would easily sleep 2 adults, a child and a baby in a cot.
 We had a separate bedroom which we didn’t use apart from to leave our suitcase in.
 There was a bedside table and light but no other furniture in the extra bedroom.